Adobe Substance 3D Painter limitations:

 Disclaimer 1: Please note that spGhost perform automated actions replacing your input so please be aware of the loading times that Substance Painter takes sometimes when you make changes (that loading bar at the bottom of the viewport or the thumbnail generation process in big projects)

-Disclaimer 2: spGhost works as an overlay and it’s not integrated with the Substance Painter API so, there are some limitations in it’s functionality (listed below)
+Disclaimer 2: spGhost works as an overlay and it’s not integrated with the Adobe Substance 3D Painter API so, there are some limitations in it’s functionality (listed below)

 You may get a virus warning on the .rar and/or .exe files.
 That’s because I’m using hotkey listening to perform the spGhost actions (it’s what keyloggers do so, some virus detection software will detect spGhost as a keylogger but, I can assure you that there is nothing to worry about since it’s an isolated and standalone program with no data tracking of any kind).
 I’m searching a way to avoid this issue in the future.
 Thank you very much for understanding it!